smonroe4242/smonroe4242.github.io/README.md

 # Personal Skills

 - Clear and conscise communicator concerning software development and design thanks to a peer to peer education system
-- The most common question I recieve is `Hey Steven, can you come break this?` and the answer is always yes
+- The most common question I recieve is `Hey Steven, can you come break this?`
 - Self-motivated learner worker and maker with a project based self-driven educational background
 - Often sought out by peers for help finding, explaining, and fixing bugs in software
 - Passionate about stress-testing software and exercising deep corner cases
-- Skilled, practiced, and excited with the dubugging process
+- Skilled, practiced, and excited with the debugging process